chrisxfire/chrisxfire.github.io/content/notes/data-science/probability-and-statistics/probability-models/overview.md

 1. Ask an interesting question
    1. What is the scientific goal?
    2. What would you do if you had all the data?
-   3. What do you want to predict or esimate?
+   3. What do you want to predict or estimate?
 2. Get the data
    1. How was the data sampled?
    2. Which data is relevant?